 Environmental monitoring results continue to demonstrate that, except for penetrating radiation, environmental radiological impact due to SLAC operation is not distinguishable from natural environmental sources.
-During 1976 the maximum neutron dose near the site boundary was 3.4 mrem.
-This represents about 3.4% of the annual dose from natural sources at this elevation and 0.68% of the technical standard of 500 mrem per person annually.
-1
+During 1977, the maximum neutron dose near the site boundary was 8.2 mrem.
+This represents about 8.2% of the annual dose from natural sources at this elevation, and 1.6% of the technical standard of 500 mrem per person annually.

 There have been no measurable increases in radioactivity in ground water attributable to SLAC operations.
-Airborne radioactivity released from SLAC also continues to make only a negligible environmental impact and result in a site boundary annual dose of less than 0.01 mrem, which represents less than 0.01% of the annual dose from the natural radiation environment and about 0.002% of the technical standard.
+Because of the extended drought, very few well water samples were collected and analyzed during 1977.
+Construction activities have temporarily placed our sampling stations for the sanitary and storm sewers out of service.
+They will be re-established as soon as construction activities permit.
+Airborne radioactivity released from SLAC also continues to make only a negligible entironmental impact, and results in a site boundary annual dose of less than 0.01 mrem; this represents less than 0.01% of the annual dose from the natural radiation environment, and about 0.002% of the technical standard.